horacephair/horacephair.github.io/README.md

 ##October 9-12, 2015

 You are at the right place.
 You were probably pretty sure.
 Have you been here before?
+Maybe <a href="http://horacephair.slack.com">talk to us</a> about it if you're still feeling unsure.

 <strong><a href="http://goo.gl/maps/OFoWI">This is the link to a horace p. hair maaaaap.</a></strong>